RobotLocomotion/drake/drake/doc/models.rst

   `issue exists to add Drake support for STL files
   <https://github.com/RobotLocomotion/drake/issues/2941>`_.

-- `WRL <https://en.wikipedia.org/wiki/VRML>`_- an obsolete mesh format, in the form of a text file.
+- `WRL <https://en.wikipedia.org/wiki/VRML>`_- an obsolete mesh format that is superseded by a new format called X3D.
 Allows you to specify surface color, textures, shininess, transparency, and other parameters.
 Vertices and edges for a 3D polygon can be specified.

 .. _models_contents: